 By looking at their customer’s data and their viewing habits the streaming services know what will be a hit, and what to put their money in to.
 The services can analyse what you view, when you view it, if you pause, rewind, fast-forward or anything else you do on the service.
 By analysing this data the company know what shows each demographic will react positively to and they can market and recommend them accordingly, almost making sure it is a hit with the right viewers.

 And this data is not just dictating which shows the services should be making, it can tell them what shows they should be buying.
 While services like Amazon are making original series, like The Man in the High Castle, it is also buying in to series made by other companies.
 By looking at their audiences viewing habits they know what shows will work best, for example in 2014 Amazon made a deal with HBO, who create shows like Silicon Valley, by analysing the user behaviour Amazon knew their audience typically react positively to this content.

 We’re now in a world where TV we like is right in front of us, we no longer have to scroll though the TV guide for endless hours looking for something to take our fancy, the services we subscribe to are putting them in front of us as soon as we turn on.
 The data collected is only to grow and with that, hopefully, more high quality good TV!

 Do you like how streaming services are using your data to make predictions?
-I’d love to hear your thoughts in the comments below.

 This blog was originally published on LinkedIn.
 To read the original article click here